 It’s so important then that as parents we also know, appreciate and respect the people helping our little ones become all they can be.

-I asked my sons’ wonderful educator, Shannon Chlystun of Newport Kindergarten in Sydney, what she wished parents knew.
-These are the things she feels will not only make your child’s day better, but also their hardworking educator’s.
+I asked my sons’ wonderful educator, Shannon Chlystun what she wished parents knew.
+Here’s what she feels will not only make your child’s day better, but also their hardworking educator’s.

 1. Have a drop-off routine